mchiuminatto/triple_barrier/docs/ADR.md

 Not for now, but will be added to TODO list

-2. WIll dynamic barriers be plotted vertically or horizontally.
+2. Will dynamic barriers be plotted vertically or horizontally.

 Considering that the only vertical barrier and in consequence the trade expiration time, and to be consequent with stop loss and take profit that are price levels and dynamic barrier either, dynamic barrier will be plotted horizontally

 3. In the case there are more than one occurrence of a dynamic close event, before the time barrier, only the first one will be considered and plotted.